Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Self-calibration of photometric redshift scattering rates

 Our main difference lies in choosing the best scattering matrix $P$ among iterations and estimating its associated uncertainty.
 Without accounting for errors in measurements $C_{ij}^{P}(\theta)$, \citet{Peng2022} estimated the mean scattering matrix $P$ by averaging over the scattering matrices with low ${\cal J}$ values and its uncertainty as the standard deviation in those matrices.
 The uncertainty estimated this way effectively reflects the randomness in the algorithm, i.e., different initial guesses may end randomly in the vicinity of truth.
 This approximation is valid only when the measurements are accurate and precise.
-To propagate the measurement uncertainty to scattering matrix $P$, we instead draw $N$ realizations of ``angular 2PCFs measurements'', assuming the uncertainty of measured angular 2PCFs follows a Gaussian distribution.
+To propagate the measurement uncertainty to scattering matrix $P$, we instead draw $N$ realizations of ``angular 2PCFs measurements'', assuming that the uncertainty of measured angular 2PCFs follows a Gaussian distribution.
 When drawing the realizations, the covariance between measurements has been accounted for.
 In addition, we pick up the scattering matrix $P$ with the lowest $\chi^2$ value among the iterations for all realizations.
-The $\chi^2$ is defined as the sum of $\chi^2_{ij}$ of $i$-th and $j$-th photo-z bin\footnote{By the definition of Eq.~\ref{eq:chi2}, we implicitly ignore the covariance among the measurements from different sets of auto- and cross-correlation function, which is unrealistic to obtain given small number of jackknife sub-samples.},
+The $\chi^2$ is defined as the sum of $\chi^2_{ij}$ of $i$th and $j$th photo-z bin\footnote{By the definition of Eq.~\ref{eq:chi2}, we implicitly ignore the covariance among the measurements from different sets of auto- and cross-correlation function, which is unrealistic to obtain given small number of jackknife sub-samples.},

-where $C^{P,*}_{ij} \equiv \sum_{k}P_{ki}P_{kj}C^R_{kk}(\theta)$.
+where $C^{P,*}_{ij} \equiv \sum_{k}P_{ki}P_{kj}C^R_{kk}(\theta)$. $\mathbf{Cov}$ is the covariance matrix estimated through 200 jackknife subsamples (cf. section ~\ref{subsec:clustering}).
 We note that after averaging over many realizations, the median Med($P$) and standard deviation NMAD($P$) remain almost the same if we choose the $P$ with the lowest ${\cal J}$ value among iterations.
-See appendix~\ref{app:chi2_iterations} for a zoom-in view how $\chi^2$ and $\cal{J}$ varies as a function of iterations.
+See appendix~\ref{app:chi2_iterations} for a zoom-in view how $\chi^2$ and $\cal{J}$ vary as a function of iterations.